n8henrie/n8henrie.github.io/_posts/2013-01-04-pastebin-backups-with-curl-and-launchd.md

 <script src="http://pastebin.com/embed_js.php?i=CmBtLmMB"></script>

-**Disclaimer:** I really don’t know anything about the security of using cURL like this, but I’m assuming that {Pastebin being http and not http**s**, the lack of SSL voodoo, the fact that a dunce like me can figure out how to write this script in a day} all means that this is relatively insecure.
-As far as I can think, it shouldn’t be any less secure than just logging into the page from your web browser (hopefully someone will correct me if I’m wrong about that)… nevertheless _please, please don’t use this if you aren’t using a unique password for Pastebin._ And if you’re re-using passwords… look into <a target="_blank" href="https://lastpass.com">LastPass</a>.
+**Disclaimer:** I really don't know anything about the security of using cURL like this, but I'm assuming that {Pastebin being http and not http**s**, the lack of SSL voodoo, the fact that a dunce like me can figure out how to write this script in a day} all means that this is relatively insecure.
+As far as I can think, it shouldn't be any less secure than just logging into the page from your web browser (hopefully someone will correct me if I'm wrong about that)... nevertheless _please, please don't use this if you aren't using a unique password for Pastebin._ And if you're re-using passwords... look into <a target="_blank" href="https://lastpass.com">LastPass</a>.
 Seriously.